shayosler/litter_robot/README.md

 # litter_robot
-Tools for working with the Whisker Litter Robot 4
+Scripts for working with the Whisker Litter Robot 4